Martchus/arch-repo-manager/README.md

 #### Notes
 * Adding the pacman keyring is actually not very useful because we need to check signatures of any upstream project and not just arch devs.
-* If "auto-key-retrieve" does not work, use `gpg --recv-key <KEYID>` as a workaround
+* If "auto-key-retrieve" does not work, use `gpg --recv-key <KEYID>` as a workaround.
 * Also see http://allanmcrae.com/2015/01/two-pgp-keyrings-for-package-management-in-arch-linux/

 ### ccache configuration
 To use ccache one can set the ccache directory in the config (`ccache_dir`) and install the package `ccache` (and `mingw-w64-ccache` for MinGW packages) into the chroot.
 Make sure the user you start the server with has permissions to read and write there.
-Otherwise the resulting configure errors can be confusing.
-Internally the server is mounting that directory like described in [the wiki](https://wiki.archlinux.org/index.php/Ccache#makechrootpkg).
+Otherwise the resulting configuration errors can be confusing.
+Internally the server is mounting that directory as described in [the wiki](https://wiki.archlinux.org/index.php/Ccache#makechrootpkg).

 If you want to use the existing `ccache` directory owned by your current user, you could do